Who is this article for?

 Click to view all metadata for the event, including a link to download the file contents.
 (If the file contents are available for download, the link appears in the File > Filename section.)

-For in-depth descriptions of all metadata fields, see the Forensic Search event details.
+For in-depth descriptions of all metadata fields, see the File event metadata reference.